dennistonc/liri-node-app/README.md

 **concert-this:**
 To use `concert-this` as a node command, we input node liri.js concert-this *Artist Name* in the command line.
-It should spit back information regarding the next upcoming concert for the user input artist.
+It should spit back information regarding the next upcoming concert for the user input artist.<br />
-*See Figure 1*
+*See Figure 1*<br />
 This info appends to the log.txt file.

 **spotify-this-song:**
 To use `spotify-this-song` as a node command, we input node liri.js spotify-this-song *Song Name* in the command line.
-It should spit back information regarding the closest match for the user input song.
+It should spit back information regarding the closest match for the user input song.<br />
-*See Figure 2*
+*See Figure 2*<br />
-If no song is input, a default song is chosen.
+If no song is input, a default song is chosen.<br />
-*See Figure 3*
+*See Figure 3*<br />
 This info appends to the log.txt file.

 **movie-this:**
 To use `movie-this` as a node command, we input node liri.js movie-this *Movie Name* in the command line.
-It should spit back information regarding the closest match for the user input movie.
+It should spit back information regarding the closest match for the user input movie.<br />
-*See Figure 4*
+*See Figure 4*<br />
-If no movie is input, a default song is chosen.
+If no movie is input, a default song is chosen.<br />
-*See Figure 5*
+*See Figure 5*<br />
 This info appends to the log.txt file.

 **do-what-it-says:**
 To use `do-what-it-says` as a node command, we input node liri.js do-what-it-says in the command line.
-It should run the command that was input in the random.txt file.
+It should run the command that was input in the random.txt file.<br />
-*See Figure 6*
+*See Figure 6*<br />
-*See Figure 7*
+*See Figure 7*<br />
 *See Figure 8*

 **log.txt file**
-Here is what the log.txt file looks like after it has logged a few of the LIRI commands!
+Here is what the log.txt file looks like after it has logged a few of the LIRI commands!<br />
 *See Figure 9*